France's Hollande urges ECB to lend to states via bailout fund

 The 500 billion euro ($661 billion) rescue fund is due to be activated in July.

-France’s outgoing conservative government has called for the ESM’s predecessor, the temporary EFSF bailout fund, to be given a banking license so that it can borrow from the ECB.
+France’s outgoing conservative government has called for the ESM’s predecessor, the temporary EFSF bailout fund, to be given a banking licence so that it can borrow from the ECB.

 The ECB has helped ease pressure on struggling countries’ borrowing rates since late last year by injecting more than 1 trillion euros of cheap three-year funds into the banking system - cash that many banks have used to buy government debt.